Artanejp/common_source_project-fm7/source/readme.txt

 The DirectX 9.0 SDK is required.
 I recommend the DirectX 9.0 SDK Update (December 2004), and dinput.lib included in the DirectX 9.0 SDK Update (October 2004).

+If your DirectX 9.0 SDK is newer and does not contain dinput.lib, pelase modify src/win32/osd.h to change the definition of DIRECTINPUT_VERSION from 0x500 to 0x800.

 When you use the Microsoft Visual C++ 2008 with Service Pack 1, the Windows SDK for Windows 8.1 is also required to get the mt.exe utility.